bearkfear/graphql-yoga-on-firebase-functions/README.md

-#GRAHPQL YOGA E FIREBASE CLOUD FUNCTIONS

-Que tal? bem massa!
-GraphQL como uma função no Cloud Functions para o Firebase
+# GraphQL on Cloud Functions

+the save as REST API REPO but with GraphQL in this time!